vanphan24/cluster-peering-demo/README-v2.md

 ```

 Note: If it returns a result, then a peering connection has been established on the *control plane*.
 If there is no returned result, then a misconfig may have occurred.
-- Check that networks between the two Kubernetes clusters are routeable.

 - See Trouble shooting section to check the no errors occurred between dialer and acceptor.
-- See Trouble shooting section to

 10. Export counting services from dc2 to dc1 using the provided exportedsvc-counting.yml file.